sthitaprajna-mishra/lldnotes/Java 8/0_Java_8_Intro.md

   - This API addresses many shortcomings of the legacy `java.util.Date` and `java.util.Calendar` classes, including immutability, thread safety, and better support for time zones.

+  - **Optional**

+  - Optional is a container object that may or may not contain a non-null value.

+  - It's designed to provide a more expressive and safer way of handling null values, thereby reducing the likelihood of NullPointerException errors.

 - **Method Reference and Constructor Reference**

   - A way to refer to methods or constructors without invoking them.